code11/engine/docs/docs/quick-start-tutorial/state-as-communication-channel.md

 +    <TodoForm />
 ```

-Since global-state is the only kind of state recommended in Engine, we'll keep a
+Since global-state is the only kind of state recommended in Engine, a state
-state variable for what user is typing in our `TodoForm` input.
+variable should be kept for what user is typing in our `TodoForm` input.
 Update
 `src/TodoForm.tsx` to make its content be:

 ```tsx